Scotch Whisky Market Size and Share

 By Distribution Channel: Travel Retail Rebounds Strongly

-The travel retail/duty-free channel is projected to grow at a CAGR of 5.78% during 2025-2030, driven by the recovery in international travel and consumer preference for premium products.
+On-trade is set to grow at a 4.98% CAGR to 2031, leveraging cocktails, half serves, and curated lists that make Scotch more accessible and help premium expressions secure placements and higher value occasions in 2026.
 The channel benefits from travelers' willingness to purchase authentic Scottish products at higher price points, enabling better profit margins and brand development opportunities.
 The integration of digital services, such as pre-ordering and collection facilities, improves the shopping experience.
 The channel demonstrates resilience through its adaptation to evolving travel patterns and consumer preferences.

 Geography Analysis